Past Regional Work

-Here is a selection of past projects in the Cariboo-Chilcotin region.
+Here is a selection of past initiatives in the Cariboo-Chilcotin region.

 Managing conflicts between wildlife and agriculture, including competing demands for rangeland, can be a challenge.
 In the Cariboo-Chilcotin, discussions about a range management strategy began in early 2009, with participation of the Province of BC, First Nations, agricultural producers and organizations, and guide, outfitting and hunting organizations.